MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate.md

 ---
-title: Authenticate with the Azure management libraries for Node.js
+title: Authenticate with the Azure management modules for Node.js
-description: Authenticate with a service principal into the Azure management libraries for Node.js
+description: Authenticate with a service principal into the Azure management modules for Node.js
 keywords: Azure, Node, SDK, API, authentication, active directory, service principal
 author: tomarcher
 manager: douge